MISRV001/JavaScriptDataStructureLearning/README.md

 # LearnJavaScript

-## Domain 1: Essential JavaScript Principles and Practices
+## Part 1: Essential JavaScript Principles and Practices
-1.1: Identify characteristics of JavaScript and common programming practices.\n 1.1.1: List key JavaScript characteristics, including object-based nature, events, platformindependence, and differences between scripting languages and programming languages.
+1. Identify characteristics of JavaScript and common programming practices.\n
+- List key JavaScript characteristics, including object-based nature, events, platformindependence, and differences between scripting languages and programming languages.
-1.1.2: Identify common programming concepts, including objects, properties and methods.
+- Identify common programming concepts, including objects, properties and methods.
-1.1.3: Describe various JavaScript versions and flavors, including ECMA standards, JScript and similarities with proprietary scripting languages.
+- Describe various JavaScript versions and flavors, including ECMA standards, JScript and similarities with proprietary scripting languages.
-1.1.4: Distinguish between server-side and client-side JavaScript applications, including JavaScript interpreters and rendering engines.
+- Distinguish between server-side and client-side JavaScript applications, including JavaScript interpreters and rendering engines.
-1.1.5: Describe acceptable coding practices, including appropriate use of comment tags and the <noscript> tag.
+- Describe acceptable coding practices, including appropriate use of comment tags and the <noscript> tag.
-1.1.6: Examine the evolution of the role of JavaScript in simple Web page design, such as gaming, virtual reality (VR), native development, mobile device scripting and backend development.
+- Examine the evolution of the role of JavaScript in simple Web page design, such as gaming, virtual reality (VR), native development, mobile device scripting and backend development.
-1.2: Work with variables and data in JavaScript.
+2. Work with variables and data in JavaScript.
-1.2.1: Use attributes and methods to communicate with users, including the type attribute.
+- Use attributes and methods to communicate with users, including the type attribute.
 1.2.2: Define variables, data types and scope.
 1.2.3: List keywords and reserved words.
 1.2.4: Store user input in variables and evaluate for appropriate responses using the console and built-in methods such as alert() and prompt().